 Again, diet soda might seem like the better, low-calorie pick, but it's an ultra-processed food and in most cases includes artificial sweeteners and flavors.
-Instead, try sparking water and add your own fruit or an unsweetened seltzer with some flavor essence.
+Instead, try sparkling water and add your own fruit, or opt for an unsweetened seltzer with some flavor essence.

 Instead of: White bread

 With white bread, the wheat grain has been stripped of the bran and germ that holds all of the fiber, B vitamins and some minerals.
 White breads are enriched to add back some of those missing nutrients, but not the fiber.
 Instead, look for a whole-grain bread with at least 3 grams of fiber or try making your own at home.

 Instead of buying the pre-packaged, already-flavored instant oats that you throw in the microwave, go for plain oats instead.
 They can be instant, steel cut, rolled or oat groats, it doesn't matter — just start with plain oats.
 Top your bowl of plain oats with sliced fruits and nut butter or chopped nuts, or try a savory topping instead.

 - Nutrients: "The Healthfulness of the US Packaged Food and Beverage Supply: A Cross-Sectional Study."

 - Cell Metabolism:"Ultra-Processed Diets Cause Excess Calorie Intake and Weight Gain: An Inpatient Randomized Controlled Trial of Ad Libitum Food Intake"

 - Tufts University:"Percent of Energy Comprised of Ultra-processed Foods"

 - Current Treatment Options in Gastroenterology: "Beyond the Calories—Is the Problem in the Processing?"